-The CoSector Board of Directors refers to the governing body of CoSector and comprises of six people:
+The CoSector Advisory Board refers to the governing body of CoSector and comprises of eight people:

 Rosalyn (Ros) Wilton

 Rosalyn (Ros) Wilton has had a distinguished career spanning four decades during which she has held a number of high profile executive and non-executive positions.
-Until last year, she was a non-executive director of AXA UK Ltd, where she was Chair of Risk.
-She was also a non-executive director of Optos plc, a listed medical technology company until it was sold in 2015.
-She is currently a Non-Executive Director of LondonMetric Property PLC, a UK listed company, where she is Chair of Audit.
+She is currently a Non-Executive Director of LondonMetric Property PLC, where she is Chair of Audit.
+Previous positions include non-executive director of AXA UK Ltd, where she was Chair of Risk and a non-executive director of Optos plc, where she was Chair of Remuneration.

-Ros’s educational involvements include being Chair of Governors at Harris Girls’ Academy Bromley and is Vice Chair of the Harris Federation Board, a leading sponsor of 37 academies in London and a Teaching School for training teachers.
+Ros’s educational involvements include being Chair of Governors at Harris Girls’ Academy Bromley and is Vice Chair of the Harris Federation Board a leading sponsor of 44 academies in and around London and a Teaching School for training teachers.

 Ros read Mathematics at the University of London and is married with two daughters.